ecmwf-ifs/dwarf-p-cloudsc/README.md

   API to manage device offload and copyback.
 The intent is to demonstrate the explicit use of pinned host memory to speed-up data transfers, as provided by the shipped prototype implmentation, and investigate the effect of different data storage allocation layouts.
+To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.

 ## Download and Installation